jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
 Regular people are left being Cinderella locked in the attic, wanting a better Life without having the friends to bring the key.
 Lacking the power of evolution in their minds, regular people must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
 My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
 After the Industrial Age ended in 1969, I kept selling those same tools and policies and now they're totally bizarre.
 That's why my art films, marketing campaigns, and protests are a terrible return on investment.
 I used easy credit, cheap labor, and cheap energy to sustain my adaptations since the Internet Age started in 1970, but they're both running out.
 To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
-By the way, Fascist Conservatives are greedy and evil.
-They deserve nothing!
+Take it from the Fascist Conservatives because they are greedy and evil and deserve nothing!

 - Hi, I'm a Conservative Businessman.
 My industriousness built the Industria Age's unbelievable companies, tools, and wealth for mankind.
 After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
 American homes, vehicles, and televisions are now enormous!
 They do the same functions, though, so we had to use easy credit and cheap labor and cheap energy to pay for it all, and now it's running out.
 To hide my years of ineffectiveness, I've been using a liberty-loving public philosophy.
 Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
-By the way, Socialist Woke Progressives are lazy and evil.
+Take it from those lazy and evil Socialist Woke Progressives.
 They deserve nothing!

 - I don't like politics.
 But as the cost of living rates go up, I'm looking for answers.
 I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My unspoken concern is that the technology that underpins my job is becoming obsolete, which sucks because I was planning on working at Blockbuster forever.
 I love Netflix by the way, what are you watching?